With gas prices so high, it would almost be crazy not to use a gas rewards credit card.

 3. Citi ExxonMobil Master Card

-The rewards, in this case, are not as liberal as with the other two mentioned already.
-However, it’s worthwhile in case you are living close to these branded filling stations.
+The rewards, in this case, are not as liberal as with the other two mentioned above.
+However, it is worthwhile if you live close to these branded filling stations.

-Using this card, you get a discount of fifteen cents /gallon of fuel bought from Exxon and Mobil stations.
+Using this card, you get a discount of fifteen cents per gallon of fuel bought from Exxon and Mobil stations.

 Patrons of the card also get 2% cash back for the first $10,000 spent on other specified purchases.
 Ongoing beyond that limit, the incentive offered is 1%.

 But keep in mind that the interest rate that comes with it varies from 19.99% to 23.99%.

 Here is the thing, if you drive often and pay for gas as often as I do, not using a gas rewards credit card would be like leaving money on the table.
 I mean, if you have to buy gas anyway, you may as well use a gas rewards card to get some of that money back.
 Just be sure to pay off your balance quickly to avoid finance charges.